-Its population is around 61,000 people, and it has the largest land area of any town in Massachusetts.
+Plymouth is a coastal town located in the southeastern part of Massachusetts, United States.
 Plymouth’s water resources are very important to the town’s character and its future.
 Plymouth residents get 100% of their drinking water from the Plymouth-Carver aquifer, via public supply wells, private wells, or private water systems.
 Water is also very important for Plymouth’s natural environment, as 28% of the town’s area is open freshwater, it has 36 miles of coastline and 450 ponds.

 Plymouth is also the location of the National Day of Mourning, which is held at noon at Cole’s Hill on Thanksgiving Day each year, to remember the genocide of millions of Indigenous people, the theft of Indigenous lands and the erasure of Indigenous cultures.
 It is also a day to celebrate the resilience of Indigenous people.